Winter Special: 10% off your next painting project or $500 off $5000 or more! Contact us.

 For plaster ceilings, larger holes may require a bit more effort.
 You’ll need to remove any loose plaster around the hole, then apply a layer of mesh tape before covering it with a joint compound.
 Once the compound has dried, sand it down to create a smooth surface and finish with a layer of paint to match the surrounding ceiling color.

 Regardless of the ceiling material, it’s important to address any underlying issues that may have caused the hole, such as a leaky roof or damaged electrical wiring.
 Taking these extra steps will ensure that your ceiling repair is a long-lasting solution.
+If you need help on your drywall or plaster repair project, reach out to Patch and Paint Pros in Conshohocken, PA.

 Repairing The Hole